grafana/grafana-image-renderer/docs/sources/_index.md

 To run the service, use a server with significant memory and CPU resources available.
 Some rendering tasks can require several gigabytes of memory and many cores in a spiky pattern.
-For a general recommendation, we suggest at least 16 GiB of memory and at least 4 CPU cores allocated; you may have to adapt this to your specific use-case if your load is significant.
+For a general recommendation, we suggest you allocate at least 16 GiB of memory and at least 4 CPU cores; you may have to adapt this to your specific use-case if your load is significant.

 ### Install with Docker